Pauline epistles: Authenticity

+Ancient letter collecting and publishing practices

 Paul's use of secretaries

 A number of scholars have argued that from biographic details from Paul, he likely suffered from some physical impediment such as vision loss or damaged hands.
 Paul explicitly states in multiple epistles that he used secretaries, sometimes mentioned by name, a potential explanation for seemingly non-Pauline epistles.
 The six disputed epistles are believed by some scholars to have come from followers writing in his name, using material from Paul's surviving letters and letters written by him that no longer survive.
 Paul used scribal secretaries and may have had a team of readers, which adds layers to how Paul's letters were composed.
 Candida Moss has argued that enslaved and formerly enslaved secretaries played a significant but overlooked role in the production of early Christian texts such as the Pauline epistles, urging a broader and more ethical recognition of their contributions to authorship beyond traditional assumptions.
+Paul's secretaries and close associates often delivered and routed his letters to churches and other destinations, as he mentions in some of his letters, and they helped distribute news from other churches as well.

+Letter structure and publishing norms

+Paul was not different than other ancient authors that wrote, collected, and published letters; which was a specific literary genre.
+Cicero, Seneca, Pliny the Younger, Ignatius of Antioch offer comparable examples to Pauline letter publishing.
+Among the practices of ancient letter publishing, authors played a role in assembling and preparing their letters for circulation, letter arrangements were not typically arranged chronologically but by addressee or subject, letter collections were sometimes expanded over time even with pseudepigraphic writings after the authors death, and scribes or secretaries made duplicate copies for their clients.

+The letters of Paul follow Greco-Roman conventional structure of letters, with some modification: opening, thanksgiving or blessing, body, and closing.